wagolemusa/mealproject/README.md

 # mealproject
-This project enables users to make meal orders, and book meals
+This project enables users to make meal orders, and book meals I practiced The APIs endpoits using this projects
 ## $ virtualenv --no-site-packages venv
 set up the virtual environment for flask